sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 ## Task 5: Prepare the Data

-In this step, you will create a `DEMO_DF` DataFrame, select the necessary columns for further analysis, display a few rows of the `DEMO_DF` DataFrame, and split your data into TRAIN and TEST sets.
+In this step, you will create a `DEMO_DF` which is a new `oml.DataFrame` based on a subset of the original `DEMO`, then select the necessary columns for further analysis, display a few rows of the `DEMO_DF` `oml.DataFrame`, and split your data into TRAIN and TEST sets in preparation for building the machine learning model.
-1. Use the DEMO proxy object to create a new proxy object `DEMO_DF` by selecting the necessary columns.
+1. Use the `DEMO` proxy object to create a new proxy object `DEMO_DF` by selecting the necessary columns.
 Run the following script:

 	```
 	<copy>